AcunatomyConditionsShoulder Dysfunction

 Complex Joint, Precise Treatment

-The shoulder is the most mobile joint in the body — and the most vulnerable to trigger point-driven restriction.
-Most shoulder pain involves muscular dysfunction that doesn't appear on imaging.
+The most mobile joint in the body, and the most vulnerable to trigger-point restriction that imaging misses.

 02